Should We Keep the Dietary Laws?

 The noun (H473 Remes) and the associated verb (rmś) each occur seventeen times in the Old Testament, ten times each in Genesis 1-9.
 This word group is distinct from both the wild (predatory) beasts and domestic flocks and herbs.
 Neither verb nor noun is ever used to refer to larger animals or to domesticated animals.
 In no place is remes (H743) a catch-all category for all creatures.— John H. Walton, The NIV Application Commentary: Genesis (Grand Rapids: Zondervan, 2001), pp 341-342.

-This is saying that this word does not mean every creature.
-In fact, it implies the exact opposite.
 According to this, the “remes” animals would include cattle, antelope, deer, gazelle, and other clean animals according to Leviticus 11 and Deuteronomy 14.
 Noah was not allowed to eat all things.
 It was the exact opposite.
 It should state that every clean moving thing can be eaten.
 As we can see, this standard was applied to Noah and his sons, all of whom do not descend from the 12 Tribes since Abraham, Isaac, and Jacob would not be born for quite some time.
 To say that this only applies to them and that the Almighty did not hold the other nations up to this standard is incorrect.